In November 2012, Lord Justice Leveson recommended a strengthened form of press regulation, independent of politicians and proprietors.

 9. Online publishers: Most online news providers are exempt from the definition of ‘relevant publisher’.
 However, the benefit of access to low-cost arbitration will be clear to online publishers.
 In the online environment, publishers may find a kitemark particularly valuable as a badge of reliability.

 10. Contracts: Membership of IMPRESS will be by voluntary contract and not mandatory.
 A draft contract will be circulated for consultation with potential subscribers.

-11. Organisational structure: IMPRESS is a company limited by guarantee with charitable objects and activities.
-It may be registered as a charity by the Charity Commission.
+11. Organisational structure: IMPRESS is a community interest company.
 The Board will be the governing body of the company, and will be responsible for the regulator’s compliance with the terms of the Leveson criteria and all other areas of fiduciary responsibility.
 The Board will delegate some of its powers to professional staff and to subcommittees.

 12. Political influence: Unlike IPSO, IMPRESS will not allow members of the House of Lords to serve on its Board.
 Whilst we recognise the considerable expertise and integrity of members of the House of Lords, we do not want to risk the appearance or reality of political influence in the regulator’s work.
 At times, IMPRESS may wish to speak out to Parliament or government about constraints on freedom of expression.
 We want to do so with independence from any political associations.

 13. Jurisdiction: IMPRESS will be open to subscribers from across the United Kingdom.
 The arbitral arm is likely in the first instance to operate under English law.
 There is nothing to prevent IMPRESS from setting up national arbitration schemes in Scotland and Northern Ireland, but in practice IMPRESS would welcome moves to set up regulators in the devolved nations.
 IMPRESS cannot and will not regulate offshore content.